RanaMuzamal/RanaMuzamal/README.md

  Code @Heart ❤️ | Design @Mind 💡 | Innovation @Soul 🤔: Software engineer navigating the journey of tech to create meaningful solutions.
 Let's create something special together!

-* 🚀 Stay updated on the latest trends in MERN Stack and Next.js for innovative full-stack development.
+- 🚀 Stay updated on the latest trends in MERN Stack and Next.js for innovative full-stack development.
-* 🧠 Dedicated to honing skills in MERN Stack and Next.js, delivering robust applications.
+- 🧠 Dedicated to honing skills in MERN Stack and Next.js, delivering robust applications.
-* 🤝 Seeking collaboration on ReactJS and NextJS projects for impactful solutions.
+- 🤝 Seeking collaboration on ReactJS and NextJS projects for impactful solutions.
-* ⭐️ Passionate about creating exceptional user experiences through user-friendly web solutions.
+- ⭐️ Passionate about creating exceptional user experiences through user-friendly web solutions.
-* 🎯 Goal : To be a better Engineer
+- 🎯 Goal : To be a better Engineer
-* ✉️  You can contact me at [muzamilrana149@gmail.com](mailto:muzamilrana149@gmail.com)- 💌 Fun Facts :
+- ✉️  You can contact me at [muzamilrana149@gmail.com](mailto:muzamilrana149@gmail.com))
-    - Loves food but can't' cook 🐼
+- 💌 Fun Facts :
     - Overthinks thinking to not to overthink 🙂
 <br>